Earth Defense Force 2017: Reception

 The game received "average" reviews on both platforms according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of two sevens and two eights for the Xbox 360 version, and three eights and one seven for the Vita version; while Famitsu X360 gave the former console version a score of one seven, two eights, and one nine.

 Reviewers pointed out that the Xbox 360 version suffered from relatively poor graphics, a lack of many standard features and characteristically poor voice acting.
 However, said console version still received solid reviews from western critics, whose general consensus was that it is "inexplicably fun".
 Some advocate it as a "gamers' game" with nothing in the way of the pure game, like Kieron Gillen in his Eurogamer review; the console version's strong emphasis on arcade-style gameplay, with massively destructive weapons and hordes of enemies, suggests that this may have been the driving philosophy behind its design.
 Some outlets, however, claimed that said console version paled in comparison to its predecessor, which had a larger range of enemies, missions, weapons and a second playable character.
-Edge, for example, gave it six out of ten and said, "The illusion of epic-scale warfare remains a powerful and entertaining one, broken most significantly by the player’s need to avoid overexposing themselves to its fundamentally tedious nature."
+Edge, for example, gave it six out of ten and said, "The illusion of epic-scale warfare remains a powerful and entertaining one, broken most significantly by the player's need to avoid overexposing themselves to its fundamentally tedious nature."
+GameZone gave it 6.9 out of 10, saying, "Players will be able to tell that this game had a low budget, because almost every area of the game needs improvement.
+Even though this is the case, this is an extremely fun game to play with your friends just because you want to kill everything in sight and protect humanity from extenuation."
+GamePro, however, said of the game, "As fun as hurling dozens of rockets at a time into a swarm of giant alien ants is, it will get boring after a few hours.
+If you're up for a shallow yet addictive and gratuitously violent shooter, you can't go wrong with Earth Defense Force.
+Just take a break every few hours and read a book to rebuild some of the higher brain function you just lost."
+GameDaily gave it eight out of ten, saying, "Even with the frame rate hiccups and the lack of online support, Earth Defense Force 2017 succeeds tremendously, thanks to its devastation and non-stop action.
+This piece of sci-fi cheesy goodness fits right in with Microsoft's meatier games -- very appetizing."